The Split Quarter Square Triangle Quilt Block is a variation of the Quarter Square Triangle, which is also referred to as the Hour Glass quilt block.

 How to Make the Split Quarter Square Triangle Quilt Block

-The Split Quarter Square Triangle quilt block is a variation of the Quarter Square Triangle and can be used as stand alone block or in combination with other blocks.
+The Split Quarter Square Triangle quilt block is a variation of the Quarter Square Triangle and can be used as a stand-alone block or in combination with other blocks.

 Materials